rap2hpoutre/laravel-prod-server/README.md

 chown -R myapp:myapp /home/myapp
 sudo -u myapp ssh-keygen -t rsa -b 4096 -C "myapp"
 ```
 Optional step: Copy your public key, located in `/home/myapp/.ssh/id_rsa.pub`, to your github account or repository (only if the repository is private).
-It will be required to make continuous delivery work.
+It will be required to make continuous delivery work without connecting to your server.

 ### Deployer
 Deployer is a small tool for initializing and deploying Laravel applications.
 Install it.